Behavioral Story Mining Prompts: Build a STAR Story Bank

 9. Cross-functional influence story

-10. Senior-level “scope expansion” story
+10. Senior-level scope-expansion story

 For senior-and-above interviews, mine a story where I expanded scope beyond my role.
-Ask 5 questions: what gap I noticed, why nobody else was filling it, what I did without explicit permission, how I socialized the work, what changed structurally.
-Wait between questions.
+Ask 5 questions: what gap I noticed, why nobody else was filling it, what I did without explicit permission, how I socialized the work, and what changed structurally.
+One question at a time.

-11. Customer-obsession story (Amazon LP-style)
+11. Customer-obsession story (Amazon-style)

-12. Mentorship / “I grew someone” story
+12. Mentorship story

 Surface a story about growing another person.
-Ask 5 questions: who they were, what they needed, what I did consistently over time (not one-off), what evidence shows they grew, what I learned about my own management style.
+Ask 5 questions: who they were, what they needed, what I did consistently over time (not a one-off), what evidence shows they grew, and what I learned about my own management style.
 Wait between questions.

 13. Story freshness audit

-Run this 1 week before a loop.
+Run this about 1 week before a loop.

 Story bank: